-6.4 PREVENTION OF CORRUPTION
+7.5 PREVENTION OF CORRUPTION

 Corruption is generally defined as the abuse of entrusted power for personal gain.
-Enforced by the Independent Commission Against Corruption ("ICAC"), the Prevention of Bribery Ordinance (POBO) helps maintain a corruption-free environment that is conducive to efficiency and fair competition.
+Enforced by the Independent Commission Against Corruption ('ICAC'), the Prevention of Bribery Ordinance (Cap.
+201) ('POBO') helps maintain a corruption-free environment that is conducive to efficiency and fair competition.
 It safeguards the interests of different stakeholders and protects principals against agents' abuses of authority for personal gain.
-Insurance practitioners are subject to the POBO and should comply with the law when transacting insurance business.
+Being subject to the POBO, insurance practitioners should comply with the law when doing insurance business.

-6.4.1 Major Provisions of the POBO
+7.5.1 Major Provisions of the POBO